mikenguyen13/data_analysis/_book/13-imputation.md

 | **MCAR**      | Neither observed nor missing data           | No bias; simplest to handle; decreases efficiency due to data loss.                     | Random sensor failure.                         |
 | **MAR**       | Observed data only                          | Requires observed data to explain missingness; common assumption in imputation methods. | Gender-based missingness of weight.            |
 | **MNAR**      | Missing data itself or unobserved variables | Requires explicit modeling of the missingness mechanism; significant bias if ignored.   | High-income individuals not disclosing income. |

+: Types of Missing Data Mechanisms and Their Implications

 ### Relationship Between Mechanisms and Ignorability {#relationship-between-mechanisms-and-ignorability}